Difference Between a Resume and a CV

 What’s the Difference Then?

 If you take time to read all of the resume writing tips available online, you will likely notice that they all have one thing in common – in order to have an effective resume, it needs to be tailored for the applying position.
-In other words, if you have developed a resume to apply for a sales manager position but decided to apply for the HR manager, you then would need to adjust your content and maybe even structure of your document to match specific job requirements.
+In other words, if you have developed a resume to apply for a sales manager position but then changed your mind to apply for an HR role, you then would need to adjust your content and maybe even structure of your document to match specific job requirements.
 Opposed to a resume, CV is more static which means it doesn’t need any adjustments when you apply for different positions.
 A Curriculum Vitae is a detailed overview of one’s (mostly professional) accomplishments, especially those that are relevant to the academia.
 You change your CV as your accomplishments expand, not when you apply for different types of jobs.

 The question is when to use which?
 Should you use a resume when applying for this job?
 Is it Okay to submit a CV?
 These kind of questions arise naturally in one’s head when facing job application process.
 But you don’t have to worry that much – any job opening you apply to will give everything you need to know.
 Your job is to study the requirements very carefully and submit requested documents.
 But even if you are not sure, you can always ask the point of contact directly of what is required: a resume or CV?
 There is only one last thing we have to say – whether you are submitting a CV or resume you are to make sure it is well-written and contains no errors for which you may be disqualified from the process.